“Trauma Informed Response and Care”

-Trauma Informed Care and Response is the current standard of practice in order to provide quality, compassion based services.
+Trauma Informed Response and Care is the current standard of practice in order to provide quality, compassion based services.
 However, running an agency or organization that is actually and regularly “Trauma Informed” is very difficult because there are so many different aspects of the practice.
 One of the key elements to being “Trauma Informed”, is to understand the bodies biological and neurological response to trauma.

 Here at SHIFT LLC, we focus on trauma informed interview methodology, specifically FETI, because we believe having access to “Justice and Voice” are essential to the healing process after a traumatic experience: